 Pre-Prep and Prep School staff work closely together to ensure a smooth transition at the age of seven from the last year of Pre-Prep (Year 2) into the first year of Prep (Year 3).

-We provide our pupils with a broad and balanced range of learning experiences, enabling them to learn through structured activities and open-ended play.
-They are gradually introduced to the more formal aspects of learning and begin to read and write using our very successful phonics scheme: Read, Write Inc.
+We provide our pupils with a broad and balanced range of learning experiences, enabling them to learn through structured, adult-led activities and open-ended, child initiated tasks.
+Children are taught new concepts within a stimulating enviornment and meaningful context for learning.
+Wherever possible we follow children's individual interests in order to enrich and enhance their skills, knowledge and understanding.
+They begin to read and write quickly, using our very successful phonics scheme: Read, Write Inc.

 Mathematics is taught from a very practical base, with written number formation and recording becoming part of our learning as the year progresses.